yukimochi/hcaptcha-turnstile/README.md

 Bugs:      https://github.com/firstmoversadvantage/hcaptcha/issues<br/>

 This gem provides helper methods for the [hCaptcha API](https://hcaptcha.com).
-In your views you can use the `hcaptcha` method to embed the needed javascript, and you can validate in your controllers with `verify_hcaptcha` or `verify_hcaptcha!`, which raises an error on failure.
+In your views you can use the `hcaptcha_tags` method to embed the needed javascript, and you can validate in your controllers with `verify_hcaptcha` or `verify_hcaptcha!`.

-## Obtaining a key
+## Obtaining a key and setup

-Go to the [hCaptcha](https://hcaptcha.com/webmaster/signup) signup page to obtain API keys.
-You'll also need to set a hostname that your application will run from, even for local development. hCaptcha will not work if your application is being served from `localhost` or `127.0.0.1`.
-You will need to add a hosts entry for local development.
-See the [hCaptcha docs](https://hcaptcha.com/docs) for how to do this.
+Go to the [hCaptcha](https://hcaptcha.com/webmaster/signup) signup page to obtain API keys. **You'll also need to set a hostname that your application will run from, even for local development. hCaptcha will not work if your application is being served from `localhost` or `127.0.0.1`.
+You will need to add a hosts entry for local development.** See the [hCaptcha docs](https://hcaptcha.com/docs) for how to do this.

 ## Rails Installation